Report an issue with noise, smoke, smells or light

 - Day-to-day domestic noise (eg lawn mowing, hedge trimming, washing machines, vacuuming etc)

 - Traffic noise (including essential roadworks and maintenance)

 - Aircraft noise

 After you make a report you will be asked to keep a diary of the dates and times the nuisance occurs, its duration and the effect it has on you.
 The records must be made as events happen, not after the event.
 Records should be kept for a period of between 14 to 21 days.
 We will then review the diary and may undertake a full investigation into the noise.

 If the noise is severe we can issue an ‘abatement notice’ on the person responsible asking them to stop.
 If they do not it could result in noise producing equipment being seized and prosecution.

 It’s normal and natural for dogs to bark.
 But when barking happens a lot, or goes on for a long time, it can be annoying and upsetting neighbours.

 What can I do?

 If you are a dog owner, and have been approached by a neighbour about your dog barking too much, the first step is to calmly talk things over with them and try to work out a solution.
 You can get further advice on reducing the amount of noise your dog is making in this DEFRA booklet.
-You could also consider placing your dog in a licenced boarding establishment within Harborough District whilst you are working - view a list of licenced animal boarding establishments.
+You could also consider placing your dog in a licenced boarding establishment within Harborough District whilst you are working.

 If the problem continues, you can report dog barking to the Council.